iv-org/invidious/README.md

 ## Documentation

-[Documentation](https://github.com/iv-org/invidious/wiki) can be found in the wiki.
+The [documentation](https://github.com/iv-org/documentation) can be found in its own repository.

 ## Extensions

-[Extensions](https://github.com/iv-org/invidious/wiki/Extensions) can be found in the wiki, as well as documentation for integrating it into other projects.
+[Extensions](https://github.com/iv-org/documentation/blob/master/Extensions.md) can be found in the wiki, as well as documentation for integrating it into other projects.

 ## Made with Invidious